drwhut/tabletop-club/docs/general/about.rst

 .. hint::

-   You can change your name and colour in multiplayer by going to "Options > Multiplayer", and changing the relevant settings.
+   You can change your name and colour in multiplayer by going to :guilabel:`Options` > :guilabel:`Multiplayer`, and changing the relevant settings.

 Currently there are no dedicated servers you can join, but you can make your own server to play on!
 See :ref:`running-a-server`.